Financial planning, career development and investing information - Money-Zine.com

 • Transportation and storage of household goods and personal effects

-• Travel and lodging from your old home to your new home (meals are excluded)
+• Travel and lodging from the old home to the new home (meals are excluded)

-Note: You cannot take a tax deduction for any of the above moving expenses if you were reimbursed by your employer for these same expenses.
-You can only deduct costs that were in excess of any reimbursement received from an employer.
+Note: IRS rules do not allow for a tax deduction for any of the above moving expenses when reimbursed by the employer for these same expenses.
+Taxpayers can only deduct costs that were in excess of any reimbursement received from an employer.

 Relocation Checklist

-We're going to finish this topic with a short but fairly comprehensive checklist of items you'll need to run through before relocating.
+We're going to finish this topic with a short, but fairly comprehensive, checklist of items to run through before relocating.

-• Storage Facilities - until you move into a permanent home, you may want to place some of your personal belongings into storage.
+• Storage Facilities: before moving into a permanent home, consider placing some personal belongings into storage.

-• Banks / Financial Institutions - move bank accounts, arrange for new checks, empty any safe deposit boxes.
+• Banks / Financial Institutions: move bank accounts, arrange for new checks, empty safe deposit boxes.

-• Mail - notify the post office of your new address (change of address form), begin notifying family and friends of your new mailing address.
+• Mail: notify the post office of the new address (change of address form), begin notifying family and friends of the new mailing address.

-• Clean Up - start the process of determining exactly what items you need to move, what can be sold, thrown out, or given away.
+• Clean Up: start the process of determining exactly what items need to move, what can be sold, thrown out, or given away.

 About the Author - Job Relocation Expenses